Proven to treat depression naturally, safely and quickly…

 In fact, there is such a strong connection between smell and emotions that people who are depressed have been found to have reduced odor sensitivity, and losing your sense of smell can often actually lead to depression.

 The part of the brain that controls moods, emotions, pain and pleasure - along with memories - is called the limbic system, sometimes called the ‘emotional brain’.
-When you breathe in a smell, it gets immediately transferred via your olfactory system into the limbic system, which triggers a memory and its associated emotional response - like happiness, fear, attraction, sadness and more.
+When you breathe in a scent, the smell immediately gets transferred into the limbic system, which in turn triggers a memory and its associated emotional response - like happiness, fear, attraction, sadness and more.

-The limbic system is also linked to things like your heart rate, blood pressure, breathing, stress levels and regulating hormones.
-So aside from improving your emotional state, an essential oil can sometimes also trigger a very powerful physical response.
+Apart from regulating the ‘happy hormones’ - serotonin and dopamine - which help reduce feelings of depression and sadness, the limbic system is also linked to things like your heart rate, blood pressure, breathing and stress levels.
+So aside from improving your emotional and mental health, an essential oil can sometimes also trigger a very powerful physical response.

 While inhaling lavender essential oil is clearly the quickest way to reap its benefits, it can also be applied topically.
 The structure of the skin is such that it allows fat soluble substances like oils to pass through fairly quickly.
 In fact, it takes roughly 2 - 3 minutes for an oil to reach the bloodstream, and 20 minutes to affect every cell in the body.

-The fact that lavender essential oil enters the bloodstream so quickly and its scent can have such an incredibly powerful emotional impact is why it can play an extremely important role in fighting depression.
+The fact that lavender essential oil enters the bloodstream so quickly and its scent can have such an incredibly powerful emotional and mood boosting impact is why it can play an extremely important role in fighting depression.

-What’s more, unlike traditional drugs, it is one of the few treatment options that doesn’t show a single side effect when used properly.
+What’s more, unlike traditional drugs, it is one of the few natural remedies that is so safe that it doesn’t show a single side effect when used properly.
 The bottom line - it delivers on many the benefits of prescribed medications but has none of the downsides.

 Lavender has a long history of calming and soothing, relieving stress as well as promoting sleep.
-Research in recent years has found that it can help lower blood pressure and ease anxiety while also regulating hormones to reduce mood swings and depression.
+Research in recent years has found that it can help lower blood pressure and ease anxiety while also regulating hormones to reduce mood swings, sadness and depression.

 One of the fascinating ways lavender essential oil helps make this happen is linked to your brain wave activity.